Skip to main content

 AI Agents

-AI Agents in FlutterFlow enable you to integrate AI-powered interactions using advanced LLMs (Large Language Models) directly into your app.
-An AI Agent is essentially a configurable chatbot or AI-powered service defined and managed within FlutterFlow.
+AI Agents in FlutterFlow enable you to integrate AI-powered chat, image generation, video generation, text-to-speech, and speech-to-text directly into your app.
+An AI Agent is a configurable AI service that you define in FlutterFlow and then call from your app actions.

 Here are some examples of AI Agents: